Dr. med. Dirk Manski

 Other Drugs used against Erectile Dysfunction

-Due to the efficiency of PDE5 inhibitors, drugs listed below have a minor role in treating erectile dysfunction.
+Due to the efficiency of PDE5 inhibitors, the drugs listed below have a minor role in treating erectile dysfunction.

 Treatment of Hyperprolactinemia